Ocoee High School: Music

 The band staff is headed by director Bernard Hendricks, Jr.

-The Ocoee High School music program also includes a concert choir, a show choir (Knight Fever), and an advanced show choir (Excalibur) in which is an auditioned group that is similar to Glee, and a newly formed gospel choir, among other organizations.
+Ocoee High School's premiere chorus is Excalibur, which is an extracurricular auditioned advanced chamber ensemble that performs a wide range of repertoire throughout the community and at the competitive level, consistently earning superior ratings at the annual District 8 Solo and Ensemble Music Performance Assessment.
+The Ocoee High School music program includes two curricular intermediate choruses: Ocoee Singers (SATB) and Mirinesse (SSA) which both regularly compete at the District 8 Concert Music Performance Assessment.
+Students are prepared for these ensembles in two beginning chorus classes: Bel Canto (SA) and Cantorion (TB).

+The chorus staff is headed by director Nathan Caldwell.

 Academics

 The Class of 2009 had 680 graduates.
 54% of students reported that they planned to attend either a two year college or a vocational college, 37% of students reported that they plan on attending a four-year college.

 Ocoee High School's average score for both the verbal and math sections of the SAT in 2009 was 530, and for the writing section of the SAT, the average score was 500.
 These scores are below average on both the Florida and national scales.

 The Sword in the Stone

 "Sword in the Stone" trophy is a peer acknowledgement award.
 The "Sword in the Stone" concept was suggested by Matt Fitzpatrick, a former teacher at Ocoee High School.
 Fitzpatrick had seen this concept in action at another school, where they called it "You Rock."
 The "Sword in the Stone" trophy is a hand sized rock with a small sword in it.
 It is passed among faculty when a staff member does something special for another staff member.
 The award is also announced in an email to the entire staff so that everyone knows the reason for the recognition.
 The recipient holds the trophy for a week before passing it on to the next deserving teacher.
 For example, Ms. Gillam, a teacher at Ocoee High School, passed the trophy to Ms. Thorpe, because the students that Ms. Gillam received from Ms. Thorpe's class were very well prepared.
 Ms. Gillam said, "they say you can tell the quality of a teacher by the quality of the student, and I can tell that she is a great teacher by the students that she has given to me."